 D. Compound-Complex Sentence

-The sentence "Older television sets had tubes; the newest models, which take less space, are digital televisions." is a compound-complex sentence.
+Explanation The sentence "Older television sets had tubes; the newest models, which take less space, are digital televisions." is a compound-complex sentence.

 Compound: The sentence has two independent clauses ("Older television sets had tubes" and "the newest models are digital televisions").